Lose Weight, Feel Great

 3) Family of origin patterns:

 What were meal times like in your family?
 Did someone teach you to eat for comfort?
 Was food a treat for being a good girl/boy?
-What foods became?
+What foods?
 Was food controlled or overindulged?

-Top 10 Nutritional Strategies for Healthy Weight Loss: How to eat
+Top 10 Strategies for Healthy Weight Loss –Part 1 – How to eat

 Remember New Year’s Eve?
-Was 2013 supposed to be the year of the slimmer and healthier you?
+Was this year supposed to be the year of the slimmer and healthier you?
 If you are still struggling to lose those extra pounds, I want to share with you the safe, common sense principles that have helped many of my patients lose weight.
 In this article series on weight loss, the first and second installments looked at the physical causes of weight problems such as thyroid and blood sugar disorders.
 The third article was dedicated to emotional eating.
 How many people know what to eat, but are unable to stick to the plan?
-Since emotional eating sabotages most people’s long-term weight loss success, the first of my top 10 strategies for healthy weight loss focuses on ways to ensure you will stay on track and achieve your goals.
-Once we have tackled how to eat, in the next part we will look at what to eat.
+Since emotional eating sabotages most people’s long term weight loss success, the first of my top 10 strategies for healthy weight loss will focus on ways to ensure you will stay on track and achieve your goals.
+Once we have tackled how to eat, next week we will look at what to eat.

 Key Strategies for Weight Loss

-- #2 Conscious eating: Before you eat anything, always take three deep breaths.
+- #2 Conscious Eating: Before you eat anything, take 3 deep breaths.
 Check in with your self and your body.
 Listen for what is motivating your desire to eat.
 Is it hunger or an emotion?
 If it is an emotion, a craving, or a body sensation other than hunger, keep breathing and find another outlet for your feelings.
 If it is hunger, then consciously choose nourishing food.